mathewgomas-alfred/mathewgomas.io/untranslatable_pages/building/build_krita_for_android.rst

 2) ``CMAKE_TOOLCHAIN_FILE`` should point to a special toolchain file that will read custom environment variables (pre-set in the docker containter) and locates SDK and NDK paths.

+3) Enable ``ANDROID_ENABLE_STDIO_FORWARDING`` to get proper logging in 'logcat'.
+This option enables manual forwarding of stdout and stderr into logcat-logger.

 Then build Krita as usual: